happynear/caffe-windows/README.md

 Update
 ======
 2015/07/07  Visual Studio 2013 with CUDA 7.0 is now supported.
-A beta version 3rdparty library can be downloaded from [this link](http://pan.baidu.com/s/1sj3IvzZ).
+A beta version 3rdparty library can be downloaded from http://pan.baidu.com/s/1sj3IvzZ.
 All the libraries have been updated to the latest version.
 Please help me try and report bugs.

 Setup step:
 ======